joemoose/psiops/docs/character.md

 **After your character advances** and you return to base, choose one of the following rewards:

 - A new random psionic talent
+- Add 1 point to an attribute score, to a maximum of 3
 - +1D6 maximum HP